hemeac/kiwiTechTree/README.md

 * 0.1.3: Added CNAR support.
 * 0.1.2: Added BetterSRBs support, Added couple of parts.
 Began adding support for optional mod, KiwiDeprecated which soft deprecates parts on the basis of overlap of Nertea's mods if they don't fit in a stockalike style.
 * 0.1.1: Added MkIV Spaceplane Support, Added part upgrades to Mk1-3 crewed parts to discourage those being used for the first crewed space missions, cost balancing for engines and SRBs.

-## Known/Likely Issues
-* Couple of upgrade lines in the Tech Tree may disappear when viewing them near the edges of the screen.
-* Many of the extras for the Near Future Suite that change the behavior of engines, etc. will most likely not lead to expected results if installed.
-Check each mod above as some behaviors were adopted directly.
-* Kerbal Research & Development's upgrade system appears to be incompatible with the upgrades that I have implemented.
-I would expect bad things to happen.
-* Realistic Power Draw modifies the science modules and given the ordering of the pass in MM, this will likely break the changes to the science system I am doing.
-If you use this and want me to make a patch, get in touch.
-* Removing parts from installed mods (either manually removing configs or Perma Prune in Janitor's Closet) that have part upgrades will very likely break upgrades for other parts.
-If you remove the parts, you will need to remove the associated PARTUPGRADE node from the mod manually.

 ## Disclaimer
 This mod has not been endorsed by _Zee, Spink Akron, Nertea or any other mod/part creator referenced in the config files.
 All errors are my own.
 Please do not hassle mod authors if these configurations cause conflicts with other mods.